JeremySCook/JC-Pro-Macro-2/documentation/README.md

 program, but may not be quite as useful or developed.

 My sincere hope is that a community will develop around this device and that others develop
-applications and hardware around it.
+applications and hardware for it.
 If there's anything I can do to help **you** pull off a fun hack or improvement, please get in touch.
 My email is hi at jeremyscook.com, or Twitter and Discord are also good ways to get in touch.

 [![Youtube](https://img.shields.io/badge/YouTube-FF0000?style=flat-square&logo=youtube&logoColor=white)](https://www.youtube.com/channel/UCrCbscxHLiaauK4H478ArRQ)